hyperledger/besu/docs/Pantheon-API/Authentication.md

 ## Obtaining an Authentication Token

 To obtain an authentication token, make a request to the `/login` endpoint with your username and password.
+Specify the HTTP port or the WS port to obtain a token to authenticate over HTTP or WS respectively.
+A different token is required for HTTP and WS.

 !!! example
-    ```bash tab="curl HTTPS request"
+    ```bash tab="Obtain Token for HTTP"
+    curl -X POST --data '{"username":"username1","password":"pegasys"}' <JSON-RPC-http-hostname:http-port>/login
+    ```

+    ```bash tab="Example for HTTP"
+    curl -X POST --data '{"username":"username1","password":"pegasys"}' http://localhost:8545/login
+    ```

+    ```bash tab="Obtain Token for WS"
+    curl -X POST --data '{"username":"username1","password":"pegasys"}' <JSON-RPC-ws-hostname:ws-port>/login
+    ```

+    ```bash tab="Example for WS"
-    curl -X POST --data '{"username":"username1","password":"pegasys"}' <JSON-RPC-https-endpoint:port>/login
+    curl -X POST --data '{"username":"username1","password":"pegasys"}' http://localhost:8546/login
     ```

     ```json tab="JSON result"